mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   *"OUT"*

-  Her consciousness frothed back into the back of her mind, and opened her eyes wide with nothing to see but darkness.
+  Her consciousness frothed back into the back of her mind, and opened her eyes narrowly with nothing to see but darkness.
 A cold tingling sensation filled her body like billions of tiny electric currents running through her muscles as she slowly regained her sense of touch.
 She searched for her bearings and discovered that downward must be behind her, keeping her back planted against the damp floor. *I have that at least.*

   She perused the senses that she did still have.
 Her arms didn't move, but she could feel her fingers, promising that her condition might be temporary, and her ears could pick up a consistent low thuds through the floor, though a neverending bell of injury served as a reminder that something terrible had happened to her. *Where is here again?
 It's dark.
 And.
 The floor is moving.
 Laen and then.
 Shinna.
 A ship.
 I'm on a ship.*

   Faintly, she could hear some rustling of another in the room and then she remembered Ramne, the rage on his face so brightly lit by that woman's eyes, and a wave of nauseous fear shook the rest of her body awake.
-She sprang up and her eyesight went spotty, but at once she found that she was naked and her arms and legs were loosely tied with a strong kelp to two wooden pillars on either side of her.
-Her eyes cleared but still nothing could be seen in that darkness.
+She sprang her head up, and at once she found that she was naked and her arms and legs were loosely tied with a strong kelp to two wooden pillars on either side of her.
+Her eyes were open wide but still nothing could be seen in that darkness.
 She looked behind her and saw the faint glimmer of a porthole through which only a sliver of Ara's sky could be seen.

   "You're finally awake," Ramne's unmistakeable voice broke the darkness, and she turned around to face its direction.